Always something to do for the holidays or rainy day?

 Every child plays for fun.
 Small children playfully explore the world and the people around them.

-They do this by moving, watching, feeling, listening, thinking, imitating and communicating while playing.
+They do this by moving, looking, feeling, listening, thinking, and playing while playing imitate and communicate.

 So let your kids play as much as they can, the smarter they get!